luana0713/luana0713/README.md

 - 💻 Computer Science student
 - 💡 Passionate about tech, creativity, and front-end development
 - 🎨 Interested in interface design and how users interact with it
-- 📚 Currently learning: JavaScript, React Native, Git, and UI/UX basics
+- 📚 Currently learning: JavaScript, Python, Git, Github and UI/UX basics
 - 💜  Music keeps me coding

 ---